divya-123/MyNetflix-GPT/README.md

 -Bug fix: If the user is not logged in redirect /browse to Login page -Unsubscribe to the onauthstatechanged callback
 -Added hard coded values to constants file
--Login and Configuration of API in TMDB
+-Register and Configuration of API in TMDB, create an app and get access token -Get data from TMDB now playing movies list API

 # Features
 - Login/Sign Up  Page